MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 // === Networking

-// The networking layer is built to abstract the communication with the wifi module via the networking framework which is included in the iOS SDK.
+// The networking layer is built to abstract the communication with the wifi module via the networking framework which is included in the #gls("ios") SDK.
 The measuremnt logic is tightly integrated but the sole responsibility of the networking layer is to parse raw data to communicate with the Networkign API and read header lengths to distinguish between different package types.
 These different package types will be more precisely covered in implementation.

 // == Server and Client in one App

 // == Technical scope

-// As already mentioned in the @introduction the prototype will compare several transport protocols and their effects on data transfer between two iOS devices.
+// As already mentioned in the @introduction the prototype will compare several transport protocols and their effects on data transfer between two #gls("ios") devices.
 In particular TCP, UDP and QUIC will be compared side by side under the same conditions and with the same connections metrics.

 // I am testing quic, tcp, udp and comparing them...